 Not the same as mum’s the word.
 Just because you are sitting at the kitchen table looking over menus for the upcoming soiree and your principal walks into the kitchen, idle chitchat is unnecessary.
-Other that “Is there anything I can get you?”.
+Other than “Is there anything I can get you?”.
 Speak when spoken to, same goes for your staff.

 READ BODY LANGUAGE

 Knowing how to read body language is an essential quality that makes for a stellar EM.
-There’s no class for it and it takes years of observation to acquire.
+There’s no class for it and it takes years of observation to master.
 What does body language have to do with managing an estate?
 Believe me – a lot.
 For starters – learn to read your staff’s body language.
 For example, the housekeeper isn’t going to be forthcoming and divulge something’s that’s bothering her, so you’ll have to notice that she’s not her normal self.
 Indeed, you’ll have to also be conscious of behavior characteristics of the principals and the family.
-And yes, you’ll need to almost be a mind reader with intuitiveness and sharpness that will need to be developed.
+And yes, you’ll need to almost be a mind reader and your intuitiveness and sharpness will need to be developed.